 Technology is a great tool to enhance communication but it’s important to know the limits

 Whilst technology is undoubtedly helping keep us all connected right now, it’s important to know the limits in order to maintain a positive work-life balance.
 The average smartphone user touches their phone more than 2,500 times a day.
 The cultural norm and often the compulsive use of technology makes it more difficult for many to 'switch off' psychologically from work, therefore more effort must be made to encourage employees to disconnect.
 With 87% of managers admitting to having their work phone on them outside of office hours and when on annual leave, management needs to step up and set a good example for staff by being the first to step away from an ‘always-on’ mindset.
-Other measures could include restricting after-hours access to work systems, creating a more structured rewards programme or imposing limits on how long employees can access their work emails.
-There is no one size-fits-all approach and each business will have to assess what options work best for them.
+Other measures could include restricting after-hours access to work systems, creating a more structured rewards programme or imposing limits on how long workers can access their emails.
+There is no one size-fits-all approach and each organisation will have to assess which options work best for them.

 It takes time to get used to the new normal, so give yourself time to adjust to your new work life

 Society as a whole needs to better understand the impact of working in an always-on culture and how this impacts stress levels and mental health.
-Having occasional out of hours work and small amounts of stress in our lives is normal, but rather than accepting chronic stress as the new ‘norm’, businesses should look to create healthier and happier workplace practices to better protect our mental well-being.
+Having occasional out of hours work and small amounts of stress in our lives is normal, but rather than accepting chronic stress as the new ‘norm’, organisations should look to create healthier and happier workplace practices to better protect our mental well-being.

-A global lockdown may not be what any of us planned for Q2 this year, but employers can help their staff feel valued and supported during these times - and ensuring they maintain a positive work-life balance is a good place to start.
+A global lockdown may not be what any of us planned for Q2 this year, but organisations can help their staff feel valued and supported during these times - and ensuring they maintain a positive work-life balance is a good place to start.